River Shannon: Course

 By tradition the Shannon is said to rise in the Shannon Pot, a small pool in the townland of Derrylahan on the slopes of Cuilcagh Mountain in County Cavan, Republic of Ireland, from where the young river appears as a small trout stream.
 Surveys have defined a 12.8 km2 immediate pot catchment area covering the slopes of Cuilcagh.
 This area includes Garvah Lough, Cavan, 2.2 km to the northeast, drained by Pollnaowen.
 Further sinks that source the pot include Pollboy and, through Shannon Cave, Pollahune in Cavan and Polltullyard and Tullynakeeragh in County Fermanagh, Northern Ireland.
 The highest point in the catchment is a spring at Tiltinbane on the western end of the Cuilcagh mountain ridge.

 From the Shannon Pot, the river subsumes a number of tributaries before replenishing Lough Allen at its head.
 The river runs through or between 11 of Ireland's counties, subsuming the tributary rivers Boyle, Inny, Suck, Mulkear and Brosna, among others, before reaching the Shannon Estuary at Limerick.

 Many different values have been given for the length of the Shannon.
 A traditional value is 390 km.
 An official Irish source gives a total length of 360.5 km (being 258.1 km fresh and 102.1 km tidal).
 Some Irish guides now give 344 km.
 Some academic sources give 280 km, although most will refuse to give a number.
 The reason is that there is no particular end to a river that empties into an estuary.
 The 344 km length relates to the distance between Shannon Pot and a line between Kerry Head and Loop Head, the furthest reaches of the land.
 (It also assumes the current shipping route via Ardnacrusha, which takes 7 km off the distance.)
 The 280 km distance finishes where the Shannon estuary joins the estuary of the River Fergus, close to Shannon Airport.
-Longer distances emerged before the use of modern surveying instruments.
+Longer claimed lengths emerged before the use of modern surveying instruments.